jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

     ping 10.101.2.1 -I 20.0.0.1 -i .3
     ```

-3. Run an iPerf3 test from Rome to Amsterdam.
+3. Run an iPerf3 test from Rome to Amsterdam and watch our network crush 250Kbps!

    First ssh to Amsterdam VM:
     ```
     ssh cisco@198.18.128.102
     ```